Polycystic Ovarian Syndrome

-Your caregiver will ask about your symptoms and when they began.
+Your healthcare provider will ask about your symptoms and when they began.
 He will ask if you have any family members with PCOS.
 He may ask about your menstrual history, pregnancies, and medicines.
 You may also have one or more of the following tests:

 - Blood tests measure your hormone levels.